Safoora Goth Town

-Safoora Goth is a neighborhood in the Karachi East district of Karachi, Pakistan.
+Safoora Goth (صفورا گوٹھ) is a neighborhood in the Karachi East district of Karachi, Pakistan.

 Safoora Goth or Safoora Chowk was previously administered as part of the Gulshan Town borough.

 Town Municipal Committee

 As per the Sindh Local Government Act, 2021, Sindh government replaced the previous seven District Municipal Corporations (DMCs) with 26 towns, each with its own municipal committee.
 Karachi East District has five towns.